Complete Simulation of Automata Networks: Sequential simulation of transformations

-Intuitively, registers $n+3$ to $2n+2$ maintain a copy of the original configuration of registers $1$ to $n$; again, registers $n+1$ and $n+2$ indicate which coordinate function to use but now the position $\rho + 1$ indicates that $f_i$, $1 \leq i \leq n$, must copy back the original values of the input from registers $n+3$ to $2n+2$.
+Intuitively, registers in $[n]'$ maintain a copy of the original configuration of registers in $[n]$; again, registers $a = n+1$ and $b = n+2$ indicate which coordinate function to use but now the position $\rho + 1$ indicates that $f_i$, $1 \leq i \leq n$, must copy back the original values of the input from registers in $[n]'$.